 CAPITAL AREA IMMIGRANTS’ RIGHTS (CAIR) COALITION – $40,000

 The Capital Area Immigrants’ Rights (CAIR) Coalition strives to ensure equal justice for all immigrant men, women, and children at risk of detention and deportation.
-CAIR Coalition’s Virginia Justice Program, with the support of the VLF, has over the past three years developed and executed a unique model in collaboration with the Virginia Indigent Defense Counsel for Virginia criminal defense attorneys to receive training, access resources, and consult with knowledgeable attorneys on criminal-immigration matters.
+CAIR Coalition’s Virginia Justice Program, with the support of the VLF, has over the past three years developed and executed a unique model in collaboration with the Virginia Indigent Defense Commission for Virginia criminal defense attorneys to receive training, access resources, and consult with knowledgeable attorneys on criminal-immigration matters.
 2018 grant money will help support the training of 300-500 more attorneys and directly influence over 100 newly certified Virginia court appointed attorneys through an annual Virginia Justice Program training, as well as to continue to provide regularly updated legal resource materials regarding the immigration consequences of Virginia offenses.

 JOHN MARSHALL FOUNDATION, JUSTICE IN THE CLASSROOM PROGRAM – $40,000